Living in Fiji as an expat

 Most expats choose to live on Viti Levu, the largest island in Fiji, which is also the hub of commerce and government, and home to the capital, Suva.
 Viti Levu offers a wide range of experiences, from bustling cities to quiet, secluded beaches and traditional Fijian villages, making it an attractive destination for expats looking for a unique cultural experience.

-Expat families and children in Fiji
+Healthcare and Medical Insurance in Fiji

 Climate in Fiji